Find out how banking scams work and what you can do to protect yourself. Be aware that fraudsters target consumers and businesses.

 A variation of this is a tactic known as ‘number-spoofing’.
-If your phone (mobile or landline) has ‘caller ID’ it will show the number that is calling you or let you know that it is withheld.
+If your phone (mobile or landline) has ‘caller ID’, it will show the number that is calling you or let you know it is withheld.

-But the caller may be able to change the number that is displayed on your phone, which some fraudsters use to suggest they are calling from a genuine number for a bank, then try to trick you into revealing information about your account.
+But the caller may be able to change the number that is displayed on your phone, which some fraudsters use to suggest they are calling from a genuine bank number, then try to trick you into revealing information about your account.

-You should also be wary of text messages to your mobile phone that encourage you to visit a specific website which may appear genuine but turn out to be fake.
+You should also be wary of text messages to your mobile phone that encourage you to visit a specific website, which seems to be genuine but turns out to be fake.